NORTHEAST WILDERNESS TRUST

 The goal of the Wildway is habitat connectivity—making sure wild creatures have room to roam.
 As of summer 2016, the Northeast Wilderness Trust has protected eight parcels in the Split Rock Wildway, and is actively working with area landowners to conserve additional properties.
 Within the Wildway project area, roughly 6,000 acres are permanently conserved already; existing conservation lands include areas in public ownership as part of the Adirondack Forest Preserve, and tracts secured by the Northeast Wilderness Trust and other nonprofits.
 This is a promising start toward restoring and protecting the rich biological diversity and wildlife habitat of this area, while also supporting local communities.

 The Trust is currently leading a multi-partner effort to develop and implement a strategic conservation action plan for the Wildway, including an expansion of the Wildway to Vermont.
 This expanded, transboundary effort aims to conserve a critical landscape linkage in the Northern Appalachian-Acadian ecoregion as a strategy for conserving biodiversity and adapting to climate change.

-NWT’s Split Rock Wildway Preserve is open to quiet recreation and limited hunting.
+Our Split Rock Wildway Preserve is open to quiet recreation and limited hunting.
 If you are interested in hunting permission for Split Rock Wildway, please visit our Hunting Program page.

 To date, the Northeast Wilderness Trust has protected nine properties within the Split Rock Wildway focus area.
 The Wilderness Trust owns six of these properties, and holds forever-wild conservation easements on the other three.
 Explore each property’s unique history and features below!